 Casa Perbellini has an open kitchen so guests can watch their meals being prepared.
 The dining room only allows for 24 guests at a time but promotes an intimate atmosphere.
-With two Michelin stars, Chef Perbellini has become one of the most celebrated chefs in Italy, famous for his sesame wafer with branzino tartare and braised veal cheek.
+With two Michelin stars, chef Perbellini has become one of the most celebrated chefs in Italy, famous for his sesame wafer with branzino tartare and braised veal cheek.

-Pizzeria al taglio da Zio Lele serves more than 50 flavors of pizza.
+Pizzeria al taglio da Zio Lele serves more than 50 varieties of pizza.
 Open every day, the restaurant also offers delivery if you don’t feel up to leaving your hotel room.
 Celebrated for its interesting use of ingredients, this pizzeria only uses the freshest ingredients as well as dairy products from the Veronese Mountains.

 Just a short walk from the touris center, Vecio Macello is a restaurant that offers a traditional Venetian menu.
 Take advantage of the location’s vicinity to water by tasting 15 different fish with the seafood tasting menu.
 For those not so keen on fish, try the pasta e fagioli.